Agnes Block: Vijverhof

 Vijverhof today; home to the Netherlands Institute for Ecology.

-After the death of her first husband, Agneta bought a country estate on the Vecht river in Loenen, which she proceeded to decorate with a large collection of curiosities, and developed the gardens of her estate, which were planted with exotic plants.
+After the death of her first husband, Agneta bought a country estate on the Vecht river in Loenen, which she proceeded to decorate with a large collection of curiosities.
+She also developed the gardens of her estate, which were planted with exotic plants.
+Vijverhof was recognized as the largest and most reputable garden managed by a woman in the seventeenth century.
 She enjoyed drawing and painting in water colors, and her garden lent itself to this hobby.
 She is registered as an artist with the Dutch Institute of Art History as a papercut artist and painter, but no works survive.
 To embellish her albums, she hired artists to paint for her albums.
-Unfortunately, her collection, and the garden have not survived, but research has revealed many of the original pages of her three albums in the albums of later collectors.
+Unfortunately, her collection and the garden have not survived, but research has revealed many of the original pages of her three albums in the albums of later collectors.

 Alida Withoos was - with her brother Pieter Withoos - one of the many artists from Hoorn who painted plants while in residence at Vijverhof.
 Agnes Block's stepson owned a summer house in Purmerend, near Hoorn.
 Other painters from Hoorn were Johannes Bronkhorst, Herman Henstenburgh, and a friend of Alida's father, Otto Marseus van Schrieck.

-Painters from other cities who lived at Vijverhof and made contributions were Maria Sibylla Merian, her daughter Johanna Helena Herolts-Graff, Pieter Holsteyn II, Nicolaas Juweel (Rotterdam, 1639 - Rotterdam, 1704), Jan Moninckx, Maria Moninckx, Herman Saftleven, Rochus van Veen, Marino Benaglia Venetiano, and Nicolaes de Vree.
+Painters from other cities who lived at Vijverhof and made contributions were Maria Sibylla Merian (their relationship beginning on the 1690s), Merian's daughter Johanna Helena Herolts-Graff, Pieter Holsteyn II, Nicolaas Juweel (Rotterdam, 1639 - Rotterdam, 1704), Jan Moninckx, Maria Moninckx, Herman Saftleven, Rochus van Veen, Marino Benaglia Venetiano, and Nicolaes de Vree.

-As well as being a patron of the arts Block was also keen amateur botanist.
-She also kept and likely studied exotic birds.
+As well as being a patron of the arts, Block was also a keen amateur botanist.
 Block was in regular correspondence with other horticulturalists such as Jan Commelin.

+Career

+For Block’s album, Maria Sibylla Merian, produced eighteen sets of plant studies.
+Joost van den Vondel, a friend and relative of Block, wrote about Block’s paper-cuttings.